 Even in the most well-oiled machines, mistakes can happen, which means that you need to have alternative plans in place.
 Whether the items you need aren’t ready at the time you place your order or they arrive damaged, your willingness to be flexible and find other means of obtaining these necessities can help to ensure that you meet your own production deadlines.

-At Source1 Purchasing, we are proud to be a leading purchasing services organization (PSO) with more than $7 billion in purchasing power.
+At Source1 Purchasing, we are proud to be a leading group purchasing organization (GPO) with more than $7 billion in purchasing power.
 We can provide you with a free supply-chain analysis, and show you how we can help you provide the services your clients demand at a savings that your business will love.
 Contact us today.